Harmen1969/SignalR-Postgresql-/README.md

 # SignalR-Postgresql
 Real time push notification using SignalR  and PostgreSQL

-An implemention of real time notification using SignalR and the PostgreSQL listen/notify feature.
+An implementation of real time notification using SignalR and the PostgreSQL listen/notify feature.

 When changes (insert/delete/update) are made in a PostgresSQL database table, the changed content is pushed to the webpage.